 If you attempt to use this configuration (with AArch64 code) you get an unrecoverable error of the form:

 !
 Failed to read state of device gdbserver

 !
 The address "<address>" is invalid

 The solution to this is to use the Linux Application Debug → Application Debug → Connections via AArch64 gdbserver configuration:

-DS-5 Ultimate Edition has full Streamline support for Cortex-A53 and Cortex-A57, Mali-T624, and other system hardware present on Juno.
-Initial support is provided within the Linaro images, and I expect this to be extended over time.
+DS-5 Ultimate Edition also has full Streamline support for Cortex-A53 and Cortex-A57, Mali-T624, and other system hardware present on Juno.
+Linaro images support Streamline by default.

 Both DS-5 Ultimate Edition v5.19 and the Juno ARM Development Platform are available to order now.
+The latest update is available here.
 Please contact your ARM Representative for more information.